nocomplexity/FreeAndOpenMachineLearning/introduction.rst

 Introduction
 =============

-Machine learning (ML) is a rapidly advancing technology, made possible by the Internet, that  may soon have significant impacts on our everyday lives.
+Machine learning (ML) is a rapidly advancing technology, made possible by the Internet, that  already has significant impacts on our everyday lives.
 With the use of Machine learning you can solve challenging problems that impact everyone around the world.
 Machine Learning (ML) and Artificial Intelligence (AI) are rapidly emerging technologies that have the potential to change our world with speed that humankind has never experienced before.

 Machine Learning and Artificial Intelligence are not the same, although the current technologies developed for ML do help research and developments on AI.
 ML can be characterized with a stricter definition from an engineering perspective.
 Trying to define AI raises more philosophical discussions on what intelligence is.
 This publication is focused on Free and Open machine learning.
 But beware that the terms machine learning and artificial intelligence are intertwined and many so called AI applications are in fact driven by machine learning technology.